isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 When converting back and forth from positive to negative, there's this annoying
-`ℕ.suc` that we need to be careful to not forget about.
+`ctor:ℕ.suc` that we need to be careful to not forget about.
 This annoyance is an
 artifact of the encoding we chose; which has the benefit of having unique
 representations of all numbers, at the cost of not being *symmetric* in how it
 treats positive and negative numbers.
 To work around this problem, Agda has
 support for writing custom patterns, that is, other ways of deconstructing data.

-We can define these pattern synonyms via the `pattern` keyword, and give a
+We can define these pattern synonyms via the `keyword:pattern` keyword, and give a
 rewrite rule with the desired name of the pattern on the left, and what it
 should expand to on the right: